Michie Tavern#9 in Best Things To Do in Charlottesville

 Michie Tavern certainly has nostalgia in its favor.
-Originally erected in Earlysville, Va. in the late 1700s in Earlysville, Virginia, this historic landmark was once the hub for that town's passersby, providing food, drink and a cozy bed if necessary.
-In present day -- and relocated about 13 miles south in Charlottesville -- the tavern still serves up Southern comfort for its guests, with a staff donning colonial garb.
+Originally erected in the late 1700s in Earlysville, Virginia, this historic landmark was once the hub for that town's passersby, providing food, drink and a cozy bed if necessary.
+In present day — and relocated about 13 miles south in Charlottesville — the tavern still serves up southern comfort for its guests, with a staff donning colonial garb.
 But Michie is more of a novel historic house than a foodie sensation.
-In fact, there are several who say the cuisine isn't very good, particularly given how much it costs.
+In fact, there are several recent visitors who say the cuisine isn't very good, particularly given how much it costs.
 (On the plus side, if you do decide to dine here, you'll score a discount on your tour ticket.)
 But according to some travelers, the grounds' general store, gift shop and metal smith shop are worth your notice and make the trip here worthwhile.

-Others say that the tours of the property, though no more than $9 for adults, aren't worth the price when compared with the grandeur of Monticello or Ash Lawn-Highland.
+Others say that the self-guided tours of the property, though no more than $6 for adults, aren't worth the price when compared to the grandeur of Monticello or Ash Lawn-Highland.
 However, you can save on entrance fees to all three if you purchase the Monticello Neighborhood Pass, which offers a savings of $6 for adults.
-If you're interested in judging for yourself, you'll find the tavern open every day save Christmas and New Year's Day.
+If you're interested in judging for yourself, you'll find the tavern open every day except for Christmas and New Year's Day.
 The Dining Room and shops have varying hours of operation by day and season.
 Continuous tours are generally run from 9 a.m. to 4:20 p.m. each day.
 Visit the official website for further details.

 More Best Things To Do in Charlottesville